literalplus/weirdgrenade/README.md

 weirdgrenade
 ============

 A weird plugin which allows players to craft weird grenades an throw them (creating an explosion).
+No longer actively maintained, could still work though.

 Downloading
 ===========